ninjalante/programming/README.md

 Available online:
 https://ninjalante.github.io/Xmas_movie_chooser/index.html

+Make Your Own Christmas Movie
+Maybe you want to write your own!
+Turn on the TV and see what Hallmark has to offer this year as it randomly generates characters, conflicts, and holiday movie tropes.

 Dice Game - 2 players
 This is the digitized version of a simple dice game we've played at bars all over Asia.
 And now you can play it wherever you want!